ovcharovvladimir/Prysm/contracts/voter-registration-contract/deployVRC/README.md

 ## Utility to Deploy Validator Registration Contract

-This is a utility to help users deploy voter registration contract for running their own beacon chain node in a local containerized set up.
-To run the utility, it assumes there is a running gess node as a separate process attached to proof-of-work main chain.
-The utility will deploy the voter registration contract and print out the contract address.
-Users will pass the contract address to the beacon chain node to monitor when they have been conducted to become an active voter.
+This is a utility to help users deploy validator registration contract for running their own beacon chain node in a local containerized set up.
+To run the utility, it assumes there is a running geth node as a separate process attached to proof-of-work main chain.
+The utility will deploy the validator registration contract and print out the contract address.
+Users will pass the contract address to the beacon chain node to monitor when they have been conducted to become an active validator.

 ### Usage

 *Name:*
-   **deployVRC** - this is a util to deploy voter registration contract
+   **deployVRC** - this is a util to deploy validator registration contract

 *Usage:*
    deployVRC [global options] command [command options] [arguments...]

 *Flags:*
    **--keystoreUTCPath**    Keystore UTC file to unlock account (default: "./datadir/keystore/UTC...")
-   **--ipcPath**        Filename for IPC socket/pipe within the datadir (default: "./gess.ipc")
+   **--ipcPath**        Filename for IPC socket/pipe within the datadir (default: "./geth.ipc")
    **--httpPath**      HTTP-RPC server listening interface (default: "http://localhost:8545/")
    **--passwordFile**   Password file for unlock account (default: "./password.txt")
    **--privKey**       Private key to unlock account